Associate Professor JJ Eldridge

 MA, MSci, PhD (Cambridge), FRAS, MInstP

 I obtained my MA and MSci degrees from the University of Cambridge in 2001.
-I stayed at the University to study for my PhD in astrophysics at the Institute of Astronomy.
+I stayed at the University to study for my PhD in astrophysics at the Institute of Astronomy, graduating in 2005.
 After this I undertook postdoctoral research at the Institut d’Astrophysics de Paris, Queen’s University Belfast and the Institute of Astronomy.
 In 2011 I was appointed as a Lecturer of Astrophysics at The University of Auckland.

 My research is focussed upon the lives and deaths of stars.
 Most of my work involves the suite of computer codes I have created, the Binary Population and Spectral Synthesis code (BPASS, bpass.auckland.ac.nz).
 Using BPASS I study stars in our own Galaxy to stars in the galaxies at the edge of the observable Universe.